A&W Restaurants

-A&W Restaurants, Inc. (also known as Allen & Wright Restaurants) is an American fast food restaurant chain distinguished by its "Burger Family" combos, draft root beer and root beer floats.
+A&W Restaurants, Inc. is an American fast food restaurant chain distinguished by its "Burger Family" combos, draft root beer and root beer floats.
 A&W's origins date back to 1919 when Roy W. Allen set up a roadside drink stand offering root beer at a parade honoring returning World War I veterans in Lodi, California.
 Allen's employee, Frank Wright, partnered with him in 1922 and they founded their first A&W restaurant in Sacramento, California, in 1923.
 The company name was taken from the initials of their last names – Allen and Wright.
 The company became famous in the United States for its "frosty mugs" – the mugs were kept in a freezer and filled with A&W Root Beer just before being served to customers.

 Evolving into a franchise in 1926, the company today has over 900 locations in 16 countries, with 460 in the United States, Southeast Asian countries and Germany, serving a fast-food menu of hamburgers, hot dogs and french fries.
 A number of outlets serve as drive-in restaurants that have carhops.
 Previously owned by Yum!
 Brands, the chain was sold in December 2011 to a consortium of A&W franchisees through A Great American Brand, LLC.
 A&W restaurants in Canada have been part of a separate and unaffiliated chain since 1972.